jwahyoung/off-by-one/_posts/2017-11-25-higher-level-functions.md

 ---
 uid: 4d36d722-2bf5-415e-ae54-17a37798b691
 layout: post
-title: Exploring Array.forEach and Array.map
+title: Exploring Array iteration in JavaScript
-description: ""
+description: "JavaScript provides 'for' loops, 'Array.prototype.forEach', and 'Array.prototype.map' for dealing with collections.
+But at first glance, for iterating over the values in an array, these all seem identical.
+What gives?"
 date: 2017-11-25
 tags: javascript function map foreach array
-published: false
+published: true
 ---

 JavaScript, in many ways, is a practical language.
 It provides standard imperative language-level constructs that are common to many languages, but it also provides higher-level functional constructs.
 For example, JavaScript provides `for` loops, `Array.prototype.forEach`, and `Array.prototype.map` for dealing with collections.
 But at first glance, for iterating over the values in an array, these all seem identical.
 What gives?